Come Back Alive: History

-The foundation was established in May 2014 by Vitaliy Deyneha, an IT-specialist from Kyiv.
+The foundation was established in May 2014 by Vitaliy Deynega, an IT-specialist from Kyiv.
 In 2015, the foundation was legally registered.
 Its first purchase was a shipment of bulletproof vests, which had the names of sponsors and the name of the organization written on them.
-During its first month of operations, the organization purchased thermographic cameras for use by the Ukrainian military, which required more advanced imaging.
+During its first month of operation, the organization purchased thermographic cameras for use by the Ukrainian military, which required more advanced imaging.

 On May 30, 2014, the foundation sent its first thermographic camera to the front.
-The 80th Air Assault Brigade and 95th Air Assault Brigade were the first to receive aid from «Come Back Alive», followed by all other combat brigades at the frontline.
-As of 2021, the foundation had provided aid to about 100 military detachments of the AFU.
+The 80th Airmobile Brigade and 95th Airmobile Brigade were the first to receive aid from Come Back Alive, followed by all other combat brigades at the front line.
+As of 2021, the foundation had provided aid to about 100 units of the AFU.

-From the middle of May 2014 the foundation initiated public reporting.
-Besides the optics, in 2014 the foundation provided Aviation Brigade 40 with aviation GPS-navigators, and in 2015 it provided radar equipment for the «Horlivka» transport ship and the «Hetman Sahaidachny» frigate, as well as a radio location system for the «Donbas» border guard ship.
+From the middle of May 2014, the foundation initiated public reporting.
+Besides the optical equipment, in 2014 the foundation provided the 40th Tactical Aviation Brigade with aviation GPS navigators, and in 2015 it provided radar equipment for the Horlivka transport ship and the Hetman Sahaidachny frigate, as well as a radar for the «Donbas border guard ship.

-In June 2014, the foundation started training soldiers in demining, and in September began offering training to artillerists and tank crews.
+In June 2014, the foundation started training soldiers in demining, and in September it began offering training to artillerists and tank crews.
 In March 2017, a sniper training program was launched.
 In summer 2021, the foundation opened a drone operator instruction and training branch.

 In 2016, the foundation began renting equipment to the military.

-In 2018, the NGO «Come Back Alive» was registered.
+In 2018, the NGO Come Back Alive was registered.
 Its activity was aimed at researching Ukraine's security and defense sector and preparing recommendations concerning its reforming and development.

 In August 2019, the foundation installed the first mobile observation complex at the front - the foundation's own product.
-The complex enables the soldiers to observe the frontline 24/7 outside of shelter, detecting the movement and actions of the enemy's units and diversion intelligence groups.
+The complex enables the soldiers to observe the front line 24/7 outside of shelter, detecting the movement and actions of the enemy's units and diversion intelligence groups.

 In spring 2020, the founder and head of the foundation handed over the organization's management to Oksana Koliada, an ex-minister in issues related to veterans, but shortly afterward she left the position.
-In November 2021, «Come Back Alive» was headed by Taras Chmut, a veteran, former marine, volunteer and co-founder of the «Ukraine Military Center».
+In November 2021, «Come Back Alive» was headed by Taras Chmut, a veteran, former marine, volunteer, and co-founder of the «Ukraine Military Center».

 From the three persons who in 2014 originated «Come Back Alive», the foundation has developed into an organization with 40 staff members and 100 volunteers.